sax/dtrace-stacktraces-sandbox/README.md

 ./setup_zone
 ```

+Note that at the end of `vagrant up` it attempts to rsync the local directory
+and the `dtrace-stacktraces` working directory into the zone.
+This often fails,
+but after all the networking stabilizes in the VM you can sync as described
+below.

-This is likely to be **very** slow, as many packages are downloaded from the other
+Setting up the zone is likely to be **very** slow, as many packages are
-side of country with severe bandwidth limiting.
-Once this is finished, you can
+downloaded from the other side of country with severe bandwidth limiting.
+Once
-make a local dataset out of the running zone.
+this is finished, you can make a local dataset out of the running zone.

 ```
 vagrant dataset create ruby-dtrace-sandbox ruby-dtrace-sandbox